 Consolidate Your Loans

 If you’re like most students, you probably have a few different loans that you’ve taken out over your college career, each with a different interest rate and terms.
-Websites like national debt relief can help you consolidate all of those loans into one lump sum, not only giving you a better overall interest rate but making payments easier as well.
+Certain websites can help you consolidate all of those loans into one lump sum, not only giving you a better overall interest rate but making payments easier as well.

 Loan consolidation companies will usually work with you to determine a good monthly payment that you can afford and may offer flexible payment options and terms.
 Of course, a lot of these conditions will affect your credit score, so if you have a bad score, you may end up paying more than if you have a good one.
 But, one of the benefits of consolidation is that it usually helps your credit score because the payments are easier to make.

 When Graduating in Debt, Create Additional Sources of Income

 There are different ways you can do this.

 Get a part-time job.
 This is certainly the simplest way to create an additional income source.
 But the downside is that it will eat up a lot of time, since your income will be commensurate with the number of hours that you work.
 To minimize that problem look for part-time jobs with above average pay.